Psychokiller1888/SnipsSonosInvader/README.md

 Snips will try, if instructed to, to speak through a Sonos player if one is detected in the room you are having the conversation.
 If no Sonos detected or not instructed to use Sonos it will use its internal speaker.

+This appoach stays local and guarantees your privacy

+A [Youtube demo](https://www.youtube.com/watch?v=JNmyfAP5HCo) to show you what this is about

 ## Installation
 ```